7 Best immune-boosting foods to keep you healthy

 Oysters

-Although a bit unconventional, oysters contain essential nutrients with immune-boosting properties, including high levels of vitamin D and C. Oysters are also known for their zinc content, a nutrient with virus-fighting powers, which helps create and activate white blood cells to fight viruses.
+Although a bit unconventional, oysters contain essential nutrients with immune-boosting properties, including high levels of vitamin E and B12.
+Oysters are also known for their zinc content, a nutrient with virus-fighting powers, which helps create and activate white blood cells to fight viruses.

 Just 1 oyster provides 5.5 mg of zinc which is over half the RDA of 8-11 mg for most adults.
-Since a little goes a long way, be sure not to eat too many oysters, as this could increase your risk of getting a bacterial infection.
+Be sure to only eat oysters that are stored and prepared properly, to decrease your risk of getting a bacterial infection.

 Diet is a cornerstone for great health.
 Education is therefore important to ensure you have the knowledge to make healthy eating decisions.
 Now that we've covered immune-boosting foods, learn more about healthy eating habits such as essential foods that lower cholesterol or protein-rich recipes for seniors.